This page will discuss containers and container images, as well as their use in operations and solution development.

 to the registry, as well as its hostname.

-Run the following command, substituting the appropriate uppercase values:
+Run the following command, substituting placeholders with the appropriate values:

 This is particularly useful if you are using multiple private container